LouisStefanuto/LouisStefanuto/README.md

-# I am passionate about AI in Healthcare & Medecine 👋

 ## 🧠 About Me

 - 👾 I am **Data Scientist** @ Invent (Consulting) with a focus on **Computer Vision** projects.